jeffgillan/pdal_filters.csf/README.md

 </br>
 </br>
 </br>
-#Create an empty json file
+#Create an empty json file.
+This will be the 'pipeline' file.

 `touch copc.json`
 </br>

-#Open the json file
+#Open the pipeline file

 `nano cocp.json`

 </br>

+#Write this info in the pipeline file.
+It will convert .las files to .copc.laz files
 ```
 [
     "file.las",